Cardinals vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Bryan Reynolds and the Pittsburgh Pirates will look to knock off Nolan Gorman and the St. Louis Cardinals on Saturday at 2:15 PM ET at Busch Stadium.
+Nolan Arenado and Bryan Reynolds will look to continue their recent offensive production when the St. Louis Cardinals and Pittsburgh Pirates play at Busch Stadium on Sunday, at 2:15 PM ET.

-Bookmakers list the Cardinals as -200 moneyline favorites, while giving the underdog Pirates +165 moneyline odds.
-An 8.5-run total has been set for the matchup.
+The Cardinals are favored in this one, at -165, while the underdog Pirates have +140 odds to play spoiler.
+The total is 8.5 runs for this matchup (with -105 odds to hit the over and -115 odds on the under).

 Rep your team with officially licensed Cardinalsgear!
 Head to Fanatics to find jerseys, shirts, and much more.